 The surgeon uses an endoscope to focus on the frown muscles and to loosen up the eyebrow attachments, near the eye sockets.
 Your surgeon uses many small incisions, resulting in far less scarring and a quicker recovery time.

-Because of the smaller incisions and absence of a full ear-to-ear incision, less dramatic effects can be realized on the brow.
+Because of the smaller incisions and absence of a full ear-to-ear incision, the results will be less dramatic.

-This approach, again less invasive than the Coronal Browlift, aims specifically to alleviate sagging around the outside of the eyebrows.
+This approach is also less invasive than the Coronal Brow Lift.
+It specifically alleviates sagging around the outside of the eyebrows.
 Your surgeon makes incisions at the temple hairline towards the side of the face.
 He will both lift the outer corners of the forehead and remove excess skin.

 This procedure has no effect on the middle of the forehead but often will alleviate crow’s feet to some degree.
 This procedure can sometimes be performed under local anesthesia.